bijokmathew/tips-for-easylife/README.md

 #### Images

 Images has been chosen in accordance to colour and content.
 The purpose of the website is to give a friendly look and express quality.
 Images has been sized in order to match design.

+## Features

+Tips For Easy Life website is a single page website that consists of these sections:

+ - Header (Logo/Menu)
+ - Hero Image with descripyion of life hack
+ - About Us
+ - Categories
+ - Hack submission form
+ - Footer with links to social medias

+In order to make navigation easier between the sections the navigation bar is fixed on top when the user scrolls thru the page.